DataBranner/AlgorithmPlay/python_linkedlist/README.md

 Functions:

   1. `insert(datum[, prior_node])`: if `datum` is list or string, each index will be inserted into its own node of the linked list; otherwise, insertion is at the root.
 Returns key of inserted node.
+Only the initial creation of the list does not return anything, but the list itself is then accessible at `x.root`.
   1. `delete(datum)`; returns deleted key of else `None`.
 On empty list, calls `destroy_on_empty()`.
   1. `find(datum)`.
 Returns key of found node or else `None`.
   1. `length()`